XPBytes/media_types-serialization/README.md

 #### `output( view:, version:, versions: ) do |obj, version, context|`

 Defines a serialization block.
 Either version or versions can be set.
 View should be a symbol or unset.

 Obj is the object to be serialized, version is the negotiated version and context is the context passed in from the serialize function.
 When using the controller integration, context is the current controller.

 The block should return an object to convert into JSON.

 #### `output_raw( view:, version:, versions: ) do |obj, version, context|`

 This has the same behavior as `output` but should return a string instead of an object.
 Output is not validated.

 #### `output_alias( media_type_identifier, view:, hide_variant: false )`

 Defines a legacy mapping.
 This will make the deserializer parse the media type `media_type_identifier` as if it was version `nil` of the specified view.
-If view is undefined it will use the output serializer without a view defined.
+If `view` is undefined it will use the output serializer without a view defined.

 Response will have a content type equal to `[media_type_identifier]; variant=[mapped_media_type_identifier]`.
 If `hide_variant:` is true, the content type emitted will only be `[media_type_identifier]`.

+> You cannot alias a _versioned_ media type, otherwise it would be easy to later break the definition by changing the version it aliases.

 #### `output_alias_optional( media_type_identifier, view:, hide_variant: false )`

 Has the same behavior as `output_alias` but can be used by multiple serializers.
 The serializer that is loaded last in the controller 'wins' control over this media type identifier.
 If any of the serializers have an `output_alias` defined with the same media type identifier that one will win instead.

 Response will have a content type equal to `[media_type_identifier]; variant=[mapped_media_type_identifier]`.
 If `hide_variant:` is true, the content type emitted will only be `[media_type_identifier]`.

 #### `input( view:, version:, versions: ) do |obj, version, context|`

 Defines a deserialization block.
 Either version or versions can be set.
 View should be a symbol or unset.

 Obj is the object to be serialized, version is the negotiated version and context is the context passed in from the serialize function.
 When using the controller integration, context is the current controller.

 The block should return the internal representation of the object.
 Best practise is to make sure not to change state in this function but to leave that up to the controller.

 #### `input_raw( view:, version:, versions: ) do |bytes, version, context|`